Matías Rojo

-Matías Raúl Rojo (born 19 April 1993) is an Argentine professional footballer who plays as a midfielder for Ciudad de Bolívar.
+Matías Raúl Rojo (born 19 April 1993) is an Argentine professional footballer who plays as a midfielder for San Martín de Mendoza in the Torneo Federal A of Argentina.

 Career

 Rojo started his career with Torneo Argentino A's Unión Sunchales, appearing in four fixtures throughout 2011–12 as they were relegated to Torneo Argentino B. He remained in the fourth tier for two years, netting eight goals across sixty-two matches which culminated with promotion in 2014.
 Having spent three further seasons in Torneo Federal A, netting two goals in each campaign, Rojo joined Primera B Nacional's Guillermo Brown on 13 August 2017.
 He made his professional bow during an away defeat to Instituto on 17 September.
 Six goals followed in 2017–18, including a brace over Ferro Carril Oeste in November, as they finished sixteenth.

+After passing through Ciudad de Bolívar, Ben Hur, and Unión Sunchales, In 2025 he became a player for San Martín de Mendoza.